Around the world at 80 years with Intrepid travellers Bob and Herry-Bear

 written by Patrick Boxall July 3, 2024

-At 80 years old, Intrepid traveller Bob Hall, remains passionately committed to exploring new places and making connections with people all over the world, using his singing and unyielding spirit to bridge cultures and spread joy (with a little friend called Herry-Bear in tow).
+At 80 years old, Intrepid traveller Bob Hall remains passionately committed to exploring new places and making connections with people all over the world, through song and an unyielding spirit to bridge cultures and spread joy (with a little friend called Herry-Bear in tow).

 It takes less than an hour for Bob Hall to serenade me with a rousing rendition of Scarborough Fair.
 Singing, he feels, is a way of communicating across language and culture, of spreading joy and including others; more importantly, it’s a way of getting oneself into interesting situations.